arulrajnet/attila/README.md

 HEADER_COVER = 'static/my_image.png'
 ```

+This is site level cover image and it will be used If there is no cover image set in [article](#articles) level.

 #### Header Color

 To define a simple header background color, set the property ``HEADER_COLOR`` in ``pelicanconf.py``: